Anthony-DLR/URLShorten/README.md

 # URLShorten
 In this folder you will find a sample URL shortener project using Spring Boot and mySQL.
+I previously built this as a project for a job application but it showcases some of my abilities so I decided to make it public.

 # What you will need to start the application
   * Maven 3.2+